 - (1) Civic Spaces.
 Civic spaces must be designed and configured to be clearly recognizable as public open space.
 Civic spaces should be located so that building walls having at least 15% of their area in transparent windows will face the space to make the space safer for the public.
 Each neighborhood must have at least four separate civic spaces, which may include neighborhood parks, greens, squares, plazas, and playgrounds. - i.
 Each civic space should be consistent with the character of the transect zone in which it is located.
-For example, a plaza located in the Core or Center transect zone would be detailed with hardscaping and a formal planting pattern of a single species (see Figure 3-10), while a neighborhood park in the Edge transect zone may be green with paths through an informal planting pattern of multiple species (see Figure 3-11). - ii.
-Each civic space must have at least 25% of its perimeter and at least two sides directly adjoining a street. - iii.
-Except for civic spaces located along the periphery of a neighborhood, the combined size of all civic spaces located within a neighborhood must be at least 2.5% but no more than 7.5% of the total acreage assigned to the Core, Center, General, and Edge transect zones. - iv.
+For example, a plaza located in the Core or Center transect zone would be detailed with hardscaping and a formal planting pattern of a single species (see Figure 3-11), while a neighborhood park in the Edge transect zone may be green with paths through an informal planting pattern of multiple species (see Figure 3-12). - ii.
+Each civic space must have at least 25% of its perimeter and at least two sides directly adjoining a street. - The combined size of all civic spaces in a neighborhood must be at least 2.5% but no more than 7.5% of the net developable area of the neighborhood. - iv.
 Each civic space must provide shaded seating and a water fountain. - v.
 Civic spaces placed in Fringe and Rural transect zones are not affected by nor counted toward these civic space requirements.